 - Jan, Jans en de Kinderen: In one comic, Grandpa falls through the ice on a shallow pond when he tries to prove to Catootje and Jeroen that it's safe.
 Then the two kids also enter the pond so they can later claim they went out on the thin ice first and Grandpa saved them, thus preventing Grandpa from getting in trouble.
 The final panel shows all three home again, getting a foot bath against the cold, while Jans praises Grandpa for his heroics.

-- One Superman comic used this in the splash panel.
+- Superman #123 used this in the splash panel.
 The plot of the story is that a crook wished away Superman's powers, leaving him mortal and vulnerable.
 The opening panel shows him sneezing while Jimmy Olsen pours hot water into the bucket at his feet◊.

 Film — Animation